S3lk1rk/SpoonsV2/README.md

 expected to use JavaScript and React to create the interface.
 The basic requirements for the application were that it should allow users to

-• search for recipes
+- [x]search for recipes
-• filter them based on the ingredients they have available
+- [x] filter them based on the ingredients they have available
-• view nutritional information
+- [x] view nutritional information
-• rate recipes
+- [x] rate recipes
-• create menus and shopping lists
+- [x] create menus and shopping lists

 All of these criteria have been met by the project and an additional step of adding a backend was undertaken to match the design specification created for part A of the coursework